Firmament-Autopilot/FMT-DOCS/docs/module/param.md

 ## Introduction

-The parameter module provides functions to define, read and store parameters.
-The parameters can be stored in any storage device, such sd card or flash.
-The parameter is load from `/sys/param.xml` in system boot stage.
-If no parameter file existed, the default parameter value will be used.
+The parameter module offers functions for defining, reading, writing, and storing parameters.
+These parameters can be stored on various storage devices, such as an SD card or flash memory.
+During the system boot stage, the parameters are loaded from the `/sys/param.xml` file.
+In case no parameter file exists, the default parameter values will be utilized.

 ## API